MicrosoftDocs/azure-devops-docs/docs/organizations/security/about-permissions.md

 [!INCLUDE [version-all](../../includes/version-all.md)]

-When it comes to accessing an Azure DevOps feature, there are a few items you need to understand:
+When it comes to accessing an Azure DevOps feature, you need to understand the following key concepts.

 - All users added to Azure DevOps are typically added to one or more *security groups*.
 - Security groups are assigned *permissions* which either allow or deny access to a feature.